 It’s easy to see why the Cascade Canyon Trail is one of the most popular ones in the Park.
 The scenery here is quite incredible, even for Grand Teton National Park.
 Running water formed the canyons of the Southwest over eons of time.
 A glacier did the same thing here, as it slid down every so slowly over the rock faces of these mountains.
 The only thing left of them now are numerous waterfalls, such as the aforementioned Hidden Falls.
 In addition to the Cascade Canyon Trail, there are numerous other trails available.
 There’s also a 1930s Civilian Conservation Corps barn, which adds a nice historic touch to Cascade Canyon.

-Visitors can see elk at other times of the year as well.
-But the roughly 6,000-head herd congregates in this area every winter.
+While visitors can see elk at other times of the year, the roughly 6,000-head herd congregates in this area every winter.
 That’s one of the largest elk herds in the world.
 The area is fenced, but that’s for the elk’s protection.
-The 8-foot high fence reduces the risk of motor vehicle collisions and so on.
+The eight-foot-high fence reduces the risk of motor vehicle collisions and so on.
 Furthermore, there are a number of “elk jumps” where the animals can come and go almost as they please.
 If you show up for Elk Fest in May, you have the opportunity to buy elk antlers.
 A few are also available year-round in Jackson Hole.
 We also recommend the winter sleigh rides.
 Fortunately, in this neck of the woods, May is practically winter.
 So, you may be able to hit both.
 People can go onto the Refuge as long as they stick to the main roads.